hammingweight/spring_on_oci/2_configure/README.md

 response to demand.
 The [inventory](../ansible_common/inventory.oci.yml) file used for configuration is trivial since it uses the OCI inventory plugin to list all servers created.

-*Note that this use of the dynamic inventory not a good idea if you're running outside of a free tier account since you may have servers in many compartments.
+*Note that this use of the dynamic inventory is not a good idea if you're running outside of a free tier account since you may have servers in many compartments.
 Consult Oracle documentation to find out how to limit a playbook to running on a subset of servers such as only the servers in a single compartment.*